• Skip to primary navigation

 Jump to Recipe

 This Chocolate Chunk Skillet Cookie is the perfect recipe when you’re craving something warm, comforting and sweet…but still want a healthy vegan dessert.
-It’s gluten-free, sugar-free and easy to make from simple pantry ingredients.
+It’s gluten-free, dairy-free and easy to make from simple pantry ingredients like chickpeas.

 Ooey…gooey….rich and chewy.
 Just the way I like my cookies.
 This chocolate chunk skillet cookie is the ultimate in healthy comfort food.

-If you’re looking for easy cookie recipes, THIS IS IT.
-It’s simple and quick, and you don’t have to stand and scoop into individual portions.
+If you’re looking for easy vegan cookie recipes, THIS IS IT.
+It’s simple and quick, and you don’t have to stand and scoop into individual portions….but if you do, you’ll love my vegan chocolate chunk cookies.

 • Cookie dough you can eat raw!
 YES…I consider this one of the biggest assets of a vegan cookie recipe.